endymion1818/team-documentation/sitehealthchecklist.md

 ### 4. Broken Links

-Your site contains 38 broken links.
-Broken links cause user frustration resulting in loss of good will and conversions.
-We recommend fixing these links as soon as possible to uphold your reputation online.
+Broken links cause user frustration resulting in loss of good will and conversions.Maintaining links these links upholds your reputation online.

+Congtratulations, your site contains 0 broken links.

 ## Code quality